 Here you’ll find a full list of graduate courses from the School of Nursing.
 Search by keyword, or select a degree program to browse all.
-On the left hand side of the page you’ll find timetables to help you see how the courses all fit together.
+On the Course Schedules you’ll find timetables to help you see how the courses all fit together.
 Questions?
 Email us!

 Find a course

 In this course the ethics and politics of nursing are examined.
 An exploration of ethical practice in nursing and contemporary health care contexts that promote social justice and health equity is undertaken.
 The current climate of nursing practice and the context of health-care practice and policy are critically evaluated

 The purpose of this course is to build foundational knowledge and skills in searching the literature, critically analyzing research and synthesizing evidence, and applying this evidence to issues of relevance to nursing practice.

 Nurses, nurse practitioners and other clinicians can be highly influential in fostering health promotion in clinical and community practice settings.
 Nursing 506 examines the role of health promotion in diverse practice contexts.
 Class members will explore various health promotion strategies, approaches and interventions.